-Thomson ParentCraft Centre’s senior ParentCraft and lactation consultant, Dr Wong Boh Boi, points out your healthy bundle should continue to gain weight drastically for the first 4 months of life.
-“Your baby should be gaining at least 20 to 30 grams of bodyweight per day and by the time they are 1 month old, they should’ve gained at least 1 kg in weight.”
+Fonnie Lo, assistant director (clinical) and lactation consultant at Thomson Medical, points out your healthy bundle should continue to gain weight drastically for the first 4 months of life.
+“Your baby should be gaining at least 20 to 30 grams of bodyweight per day and 0.5 to 1kg per month.”

 You can expect their bodyweight to go through the following changes, thereafter:

 * After 4 months, their weight gain falls and stabilises at about 450g per month.